mediaopt/paypal-commercetools-connector/docs/workflows/README.md

 ## Standard flow

 In this section we describe the flow that is used at our [demo website](https://poc-mediaopt2.frontend.site/) where the PayPal client is integrated into CoFe and the connector is installed at the merchant center.
 It is important to note that the CoFe project structure involves two separate parts - frontend and backend and [our integration](https://github.com/mediaopt/paypal-commercetools-cofe-integration/tree/main/packages/poc) involves both of them.
+Frontend is responsible for a client side and backend for the server (see also [Architecture.pdf](../Architecture.pdf)).

 In our integration the PayPal client components are imported at [CoFe frontend](https://github.com/mediaopt/paypal-commercetools-cofe-integration/tree/main/packages/poc/frontend) and the API required for proper communication between the components and commercetools HTTP API ((and therefore the PayPal commercetools connector) is developed at the [CoFe backend](https://github.com/mediaopt/paypal-commercetools-cofe-integration/tree/main/packages/poc/backend).